sunshineldy/clusterviz-cytoscape/trunk/README.txt

 network.
 Based on another Cytoscape plug-in named MCODE, three different graph clustering algorithms (IPCA, EAGLE and MCODE) were implemented in ClusterViz.
 This plug-in is developed by Juan Cai and Gang Chen, and supported by Prof.
-Jianxin Wang and Dr. Min Li, from Central South University.
+Jianxin Wang and Dr. Min Li, from Central South University.This project is supported by graduate student creative funding of HuNan, China, NO. CX2009B040.

 2. Quick Start
 Following is a short quick start for the usage of ClusterViz, detailed